 Squirt is the most laid back dog we've ever seen!
 He won't be the dog under your feet looking for attention and affection, and he's fine being independent, but he doesn't turn down any belly rubs or back/butt scratches and his tail wags and he gets excited to see you, so you can tell he loves you right back!

 He is a big boy who was at first very hesitant to jump up onto the couch or bed, or to go down stairs.
 He has now done all of those things and sleeps in our bed with us sometimes.
 Other times he prefers to sleep on the ground next to the bed or on the couch.
 Squirt can be food motivated but usually only with meat (any kind including deli will do!)- he has turned down other food and/or left it alone when it dropped on the floor.
-We've been mixing in a little chicken or lunch meat with his dry food as he wasn't interested in eating it at first.
+We've been mixing in a little chicken or lunch meat with his dry food for both meals.

 He is potty trained (he has 'marked' a couple small spots in our house where a previous foster had an accident, but it was a clear territory marking and not a potty accident- he knows how to go outside and waits nicely to do so).
-We have left him out in our living room area with bedroom/bathroom doors closed when we have been gone for short periods of time (1-2hrs) and he clearly just laid on the couch the whole time :) He takes a little bit of coaxing to get into his kennel.
+Squirt does just fine left out while we are gone- it’s pretty obvious he just sleeps.
+When we tried the kennel he took some coaxing and we simply don’t use it anymore.
 He would do best where he didn't need to go in it much since he is so good about going potty, and he does not show interest in chewing anything at all, so no worries there.

-He walks well on a leash but does want to stop and sniff/mark a lot.
+He walks fairly well on a leash but does want to stop and sniff/mark a lot.
 He can easily be redirected if he pulls a little or wants to stay too long in one spot.
-IMPORTANT: he did slip out our front door when my daughter held it open a bit too long.
-I tried to grab his collar but he slipped out of that, too.
-We then had a 15 minute chase around the neighborhood.
+IMPORTANT: he has slipped out our front door when it was held open a bit too long.
+I have tried to grab his collar but he slips out of that, too.
+We have had a 15 minute chase around the neighborhood before.
 He was not interested in coming when we called and kept skipping from yard to yard.
 We finally got him into a neighbors yard that was mostly fenced and lured him with lunch meat.
 His forever home needs to have a fenced in yard and/or ability to take him out on a leash at all times.
 He does not try to dig or get out of our fence, but he would be a definite flight risk for any other open area.